 Memory Management

-Scenome Scripting Language uses C++ style memory management.
+Simdify Scripting Language uses C++ style memory management.
 The most important thing to know is that new and delete are paired, which means if you use new, you must use delete, or you must transfer ownership of the object (and therefore its memory) to another object.
-When you're working with <Node> objects, you will typically create them and then transfer ownership to the Scenome document (<Model3D>) via a call to Model.AddNode().
+When you're working with <Node> objects, you will typically create them and then transfer ownership to the Simdify document (<Model3D>) via a call to Model.AddNode().
 In that sense, you can think of the <Model3D> as a sink for <Node> objects.
 We refer to <Model3D> and 'document' somewhat interchangeably, although the 'document' is a bit more all-encompassing than the <Model3D>.
 Finally, you cannot add anything but a <Node> object to the <Model3D>.

-Note that Scenome supports RAII for primitive types.
+Note that Simdify supports RAII for primitive types.
 Smart pointers for object types are supported via the auto keyword.
 Using auto mkes it quite easy to manage memory most of the time, but there are some important caveats that we'll explain below.

 For those who may be new to memory management concepts, here are a few brief explanations.